-Visiting markets is a great way to immerse yourself in the daily life of the city.
+Visiting markets is a great way to soak up the daily life of the city.
 If this isn’t a good enough reason, think of all the fabulous products you can find there, from the fresh fish supplied by the Adriatic to the delicious fruit and vegetables grown on the islands of the lagoon.

-The most famous market in Venice is in Rialto, which is often listed among the best things to do in Venice.
-However, as usual, I suggest you take the road less travelled and visit such places as farmer’s market taking place in Santa Marta on Monday morning and the weekly organic market held at the entrance to the Giudecca Women’s Prison on Thursday morning.
+Venice’s most famous market is in Rialto, which is often ranked as one of the best things to do in Venice.
+However, I suggest you take the road less traveled and visit such places as the Santa Marta farmer’s market on Monday and the weekly organic market at the Giudecca Women’s Prison on Thursday.

 Visit enchanting churches

-Here’s a tip: some 15 churches are part of the Banco Lotto and you can buy a pass to visit all of them for just €12 (individual entry is €3).
+Here’s a tip: you can buy a Chorus pass for just €12 and visit 15 beautiful churches (individual entry is normally €3).

 Meet Venice’s squeraroli

 Here’s a tip: for a Spritz with a special view, go to Osteria al Squero located right in front of Squero San Trovaso.
-Get your drink, go outside and enjoy the show.
+Grab a drink, go outside and enjoy the show.